Kumar Mahadevan: Personal life

 In July 1987, Kumar Mahadevan married Suba Krishnamurthi, a commerce graduate from Chennai.
 He refers to her as his greatest inspiration and at times, his greatest critic.
 Since the success of Abhi's in 1994, she has helped Kumar with the running of both the restaurants.

 They have two sons Abhinav (born 1988) and Akilesh (born 1991), after whom Kumar named both his restaurants.
 His other passions are photography, wine and travel.
 Every year, the couple visit their native place for inspiration.

-Kumar loves rediscovering yesteryear recipes by visiting cooks and housewives, refining their traditional style and integrating it into the food at Abhi's and Aki's.
-Kumar credits his friend and chef, Praveen Anand (an acclaimed Indian chef and founder of Dakshin restaurant in Chennai), as a constant source of inspiration and influence on his continuing education on both the historic and contemporary aspects of Indian food.

 Books

 In 2013, Kumar and Suba Mahadevan co-authored a book titled From India: food, family & tradition.
 The book presents traditional and modern recipes alongside their personal story of arranged marriage, international adventures and their ultimate move to Australia.
 Recipes are arranged according to the tastes – ‘sour’, ‘sweet’, ‘salt’, ‘bitter’ and ‘spice’, perhaps a nod to the Vedic concept of six tastes.